Close

 And dog owners are likely to be happier if they think they’re making their four-legged friend happy.

-Studies have shown that when dogs and humans interact in a positive way (for example, stroking and hugging) both exhibit a surge in the hormone Oxytocin.
-Sometimes referred to as the 'love hormone' Oxytocin has been linked to positive emotional states.
+Studies have shown that when dogs and humans interact in a positive way (for example, stroking and hugging) both exhibit a surge in the hormone oxytocin.
+Sometimes referred to as the 'love hormone' oxytocin has been linked to positive emotional states.

 Caring for a living being and receiving unconditional affection is great for a person’s self-esteem.
 It’s why creating an emotional bond with our dogs during a walk can be so important in tackling mental health conditions such as anxiety, depression and stress.